Jaiswalradha335/Snake-Game-using-html-css-and-javascript/README.md

 Screenshots
 Include some screenshots of the game if possible to give a visual overview.

-Example Screenshot

 Enjoy playing the Snake Game and feel free to contribute to its development!

-Contact
-For any queries or contributions, please contact [your-email@example.com].